soundpress/RulesOfNYC/docs/c30/index.rst

 Fair Chance Process.
 "Fair Chance Process" refers to the postconditional offer process mandated by Section 8-107(11-a) of the Administrative Code when employers elect to withdraw a conditional offer of employment or deny a promotion or transfer based on an applicant's conviction history.

+Gender.
+“Gender” includes actual or perceived sex, gender identity, and gender expression including a person’s actual or perceived genderrelated self-image, appearance, behavior, expression, or other genderrelated characteristic, regardless of the sex assigned to that person at birth.

+Gender expression.
+“Gender expression” is the representation of gender as expressed through one’s name, pronouns, clothing, hairstyle, behavior, voice, or similar characteristics.
+Gender expression may or may not conform to gender stereotypes, norms, and expectations in a given culture or historical period.
+Terms associated with gender expression include, but are not limited to, androgynous, butch, female/woman/feminine, femme, gender non-conforming, male/man/masculine, or non-binary.

+Gender identity.
+“Gender identity” is the internal deeply-held sense of one’s gender which may be the same as or different from one’s sex assigned at birth.
+A person’s gender identity may be male, female, neither or both, i.e., non-binary.
+Terms associated with gender identity include, but are not limited to, agender, bigender, female/woman/womxn/feminine, female to male (FTM), gender diverse, gender fluid, gender queer, male/man/masculine, male to female (MTF), man of trans experience, pangender, or woman of trans experience.

+Gender non-conforming.
+“Gender non-conforming” is a term used to describe a person whose gender expression differs from gender stereotypes, norms, and expectations in a given culture and historical period.
+Terms associated with gender non-conforming include, but are not limited to, androgynous, gender expansive, gender variant, or gender diverse.

 High degree of public trust.
 “High degree of public trust” as used in 47 RCNY § 2-05 refers only to the following City agency positions: (i) agency heads and directors; (ii) Commissioner titles, including Assistant, Associate, and Deputy Commissioners; (iii) Counsel titles, including General Counsel, Special Counsel, Deputy General Counsel, and Assistant General Counsel, that involve high-level decision-making authority; (iv) Chief Information Officer and Chief Technology Officer titles; and (v) any position reporting directly to the head of an agency.

 Human Rights Law.
 "Human Rights Law" refers to Title 8 of the Administrative Code.